balajisampath/ecl-bundles/FolderOp/README.rst

-DirOp
+FolderOp
 ===========

-This bundle is built with the aim of providing a Operating System Directory like manipulations on THOR files
+This bundle is built with the aim of providing a Operating System Folder like manipulations on THOR files/Folders

 The following are the functions that are provided